hedgedoc/hedgedoc/CONTRIBUTING.md

 1. Submit an issue describing your proposed change.
 We will try to respond to your issue promptly.
 2. Fork this repo, develop and test your code changes.
 Ensure you signed all your commits (see above for details).
-3. Submit a pull request against this repo's `master` branch.
+3. Submit a pull request against this repo's `develop` branch.
 4. Your branch may be merged once all configured checks pass.

 [code-of-conduct]: ./CODE-OF-CONDUCT.md